-The typical way to speculate on the price of commodities is to buy or sell futures contracts on a futures exchange, similar to trading stocks.
+Traders buy or sell futures contracts on a futures exchange.
+This is similar to trading stocks.

-The price of most commodities varies substantially year to year.
-That can depend on a number of factors: supply and demand, the global economy, and the weather, to name a few.
+Prices of most commodities vary substantially year to year.
+Prices can depend on a number of factors: supply and demand, the global economy, and the weather, to name a few.

 There’s no best commodity trading strategy.
-In fact, many strategies used with stocks can also be used when trading commodities.
-You can trade breakouts, reversals, hold long term, and even day trade.
+In fact, many stock trading strategies can also be used to trade commodities.
+You can trade breakouts or reversals, hold long term, and even day trade.

 #10 Forex Swing Trading Strategy

-Another asset class that you can trade: currencies, also known as the foreign exchange (forex) market.
+Currencies are another asset class that you can trade.
+The currency market is also known as the foreign exchange (forex) market.

 Due to the 24-hour nature of forex, swing trading is common for currencies.
-Traders may hold currency positions for days, hoping to profit from global macro waves of price movement.
+Traders may hold currency positions for days, profiting from global macro price waves.

 #11 Algorithmic Trading Strategies

-Automated trading means you program your strategy into your computer, preferably running statistical backtests.
+Automated trading means you program your strategy into your computer.
+Hopefully, you’re running statistical backtests.
 Then you let your computer make the trading decisions for you.

-A lot of beginners get sucked into this.
+A lot of beginner traders get sucked into this.
 But the reality is that you can get stuck with a system that works in only ONE market environment.
 It won’t evolve as the markets change.

 Key Tips for Your Trading Strategies

-Now that you’ve made it through our list of 11 trading strategies for beginners (and everyone else), what’s next?
+Now that you’ve made it through the list, what’s next?

 Liquidity and Volatility